hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/insert.md

 ## Examples

-The inserted value can be provided as direct values in the INSERT query itself or can be provided by a select query.
+The inserted values can be provided as direct values in the INSERT query itself or can be provided by a select query.
 The following examples illustrate both cases:

 ```sql